Last Updated: March 24, 2020

-We use a third-party provider, SendInBlue, to deliver our newsletter.
-We gather statistics around email opening and clicks using industry standard technologies to help us monitor and improve our e-newsletter.
-For more information, please see SendInBlue’s Privacy Notice.
+We use third-party providers, SendInBlue and MailChimp, to deliver our newsletter.
+We gather statistics around email opening and clicks using industry-standard technologies to help us monitor and improve our e-newsletter.
+For more information, please see SendInBlue’s Privacy Notice and MailChimp’s Privacy Notice.
 You can unsubscribe to general mailings at any time by clicking the unsubscribe link at the bottom of any of our emails.

 17. Contact Forms